Multi-material 3D printing: Multi-nozzle design

 The multi-nozzle design features a separate nozzle for each material.
 The nozzle can either be mounted on the same print head or on independent print heads.
 For this approach to work the different nozzles have to be calibrated to the exact same height relative to the print surface to circumvent the interference of an inactive nozzle with the printed object.
-Such a design reduces the amount of waste material during the printing process significantly compared to a single nozzle design which does not use the previous material as in-fill or to print another object.
+Such a design reduces the amount of waste material during the printing process significantly compared to a single-nozzle design which does not use the previous material as infill or to print another object.

 Stereolithography (SLA)

-Stereolithography is the process of solidifying a photopolymer with a laser layer by layer to form a three dimensional object.
+Stereolithography is the process of solidifying a photopolymer with a laser layer by layer to form a three-dimensional object.
 To realize multi-material prints with this technology, one can use multiple reservoirs for different photopolymers.
 A major problem with this approach is the removal of the not yet polymerised material as the print may contain cavities filled with the old material, which should be emptied before the next material can be used.
 The photopolymer resins used for SLA can have highly different physical properties, generally being more brittle and having a lower heat deflection temperature.
 The SLA standard resins come in different colours and opacities.
-Besides the engineering grade materials like the ABS-like or PP-like resin, there exist bio-compatible ones used for medical applications and flexible resins.
+Besides the engineering grade materials like ABS-like or PP-like resin, there exists bio-compatible resins used for medical applications and flexible resins.